Russia-Ukraine war impact draws focus of G7 finance leaders

 Lindner told reporters ahead of the G-7 finance ministers meeting in Koenigswinter, Germany, that Ukraine will likely need “a number of double-digit billion euros” over the coming months.

-“I’m quite optimistic that we will be able at this G-7 meeting to raise the funding, which allows Ukraine to defend itself over the next months,” he said.
+The officials were also discussing other topics, such as soaring consumer prices.

+“Clear decisions are necessary in order not to let inflation become a long-term detrimental phenomenon, and so that we succeed in overcoming it very quickly," Lindner said.

-Food insecurity has been a major topic of discussion even before the meeting began.
-On Wednesday, the U.S. and other officials rolled out a multibillion-dollar plan to address that danger facing an increasingly fragile world economy.
-The U.S., several global development banks and other groups collaborated on the effort.
+Food insecurity also has been a major topic even before the meeting began.
+The U.S., several global development banks and other groups rolled out a multibillion-dollar plan Wednesday to address the danger facing an increasingly fragile world economy.

 Russia’s invasion of Ukraine has produced a sharp increase in food and energy prices that is contributing to a slowdown in growth and threatening global stagflation — when inflation and unemployment are high and economic output is low.